palewire/django-calaccess-technical-documentation/docs/howtouseit.rst

     $ python manage.py scrapecalaccess

-Once the raw CAL-ACCESS data is loaded and the scrape has finished, you can transform all this messy data you've collected into our easy-to-understand, well-documented models with the processcalaccessdata_ command:
+Once the raw CAL-ACCESS data is loaded and the scrape has finished, you can transform all this messy data and load into a more simplified structure with the processcalaccessdata_ command:

 .. code-block:: bash